ValPaliy/valticus/content/en/ide-dettings/index.md

     weight: 1
 ---

 My settings for Visual Studio Code.
-Feel free to use any and all settings you find useful.
+Please feel free to use any and all settings you might find useful :)
 ```
 {
   "editor.fontSize": 17,